-Table 1.
-Comparison of DNA and RNA.
-There are 5 main differences between DNA and RNA based on their structural features, composition of sugar and bases, and function.

-I would try to simplify/shorten this material.
-My colleague subject expert reviewer might have advised, but for me this remains abstract, unlike so much of the improved earlier sections of your writing.
-I see below you get to protein synthesis and its importance, that seems the crux of the matter Kate.

 Translation

 Once mRNA exits the nucleus and enters the in the cytoplasm, it binds to ribosomes in the cell cytoplasm or ER to initiate translation.
 In essence, the language of nucleic acids (base sequence) is ‘translated’ into a language of proteins, which is an amino acid sequence, and follows on from Transcription.

-Other types of RNA involved in protein synthesis include rRNA (ribosomal DNA), which are structural components of ribosomes, and tRNA (transfer RNA) which links mRNA with the amino acids of the protein. ??